A Gazetteer for the United States and Canada

 Census Data for Burnsville ...

-The most recent Census Estimate<1> was for 2017 and it gives Burnsville a population of 490 people.
+The most recent Census Estimate<1> was for 2017 and it gave Burnsville a population of 490 people.

-The last Decennial Census<2> was in 2010, giving Burnsville a population of 510 people.
+The last Decennial Census<2> was in 2010, which gave Burnsville a population of 510 people.

 The town of Burnsville is located in Braxton County.
 The 2010 Census gave Braxton County a population of 14,523 people.
 This means that Burnsville had 3.51% of the county's total population, making it Braxton's 3rd most populous community.

-When the Census Bureau conducts a census for a town like Burnsville, they draw a boundary around the area in which they are going to conduct their count - this is called a sampling area (or a polygon).
+When the Census Bureau conducts a census for a town like Burnsville, they draw a boundary around the area in which they are going to conduct their count - this defines the sampling area (usually shaped as a polygon).
 The shape of the sampling area can be quite complex and it's important to keep in mind that the boundaries of the sampling area may or may not match the recognized boundaries of the town.

 Things like the population, area and housing for Burnsville reflect the sampling area.
-Since the shape of the sampling area and the actual boundaries of Burnsville might be slightly different, it's best to check with the U.S. Census Bureau if you need precision.
+Since the shape of the sampling area and the actual boundaries of Burnsville might be different, it's best to check with the U.S. Census Bureau to resolve any difference between the two.